hpparvi/PyTransit/doc/source/quickstart.rst

 PyTransit comes with a set of transit models that share a common interface (with small model-specific variations).
-So, while we use a Mandel & Agol quadratic limb darkening model (`pytransit.QuadraticModel`) as an example here, the evaluation works the same for all the models.
+So, while we use a Mandel & Agol quadratic limb darkening model (:class:`pytransit.QuadraticModel`) as an example here, the evaluation works the same for all the models.

 First, the transit model needs to be imported from PyTransit.
 After this, it can be initialised, and set up by giving it (at least) a set of mid-exposure times.